Published on December 6, 2021 – Last Updated on May 20, 2022

 The beauty of Calm Breathe is that you can do it pretty much anytime and anywhere – all you need is a few minutes to yourself.
 You can practice it while lying in bed, sitting at your desk, or even walking around.
-As long as you’re taking deep breaths and focusing on relaxing, you’re doing it right.
+As long as you take deep breaths and focus on relaxing, you’re doing it right.

 Once you reach the stage of labor when contractions are happening, you’ll also need to start practicing a different type of breathing called “Contraction Breath” This type of breathing is designed to help you manage the pain and tension of labor.
 It’s very similar to Calm Breathing, but you’ll want to focus on exhaling more than inhaling.
 This will help to release the built-up tension in your body and make the contraction more manageable.